-Africa refused the decision of the Bishop of Rome.
-They claimed that the Church in Africa was independent of Rome and that the Bishop of Rome had no right to rule over them. xxvii
+There arose an issue involving Pastor Colestius from North Africa, who was giving false teaching.
+The Church in Africa refused to ordain him.
+Seeking somone to support him, Colestius appealed his case to Bishop Zosimus in Rome, who returned him to his pastorate.
+However, the other pastors of North Africa refused the decision of the Bishop of Rome.
+They claimed that the Church in Africa was independent of Rome and that the Bishop of Rome had no right to rule over them.^{xxvii}

-The Council of Chalcedon- Rome and Constantinople are equal
+The Council of Chalcedon- Rome and Constantinople are equal.

-The church council that convened at Chalcedon in 451 A.D. decided that in their eyes, the big centers Rome and Constantinople were equal or alike in their authority within the church.xxviii
+The church council that convened at Chalcedon in 451 A.D. decided that in their eyes, the big centers Rome and Constantinople were equal or alike in their authority within the church.^{xxviii}

-The Anger of the Roman Bishop Leo, and His Hunger for Power
+The Anger of the Roman Bishop Leo and His Hunger for Power

 Leo, who was the Bishop of Rome, was very angry at the decision of the Council of Chalcedon.
 He did not like the idea that Constantinople should have power equal to that of Rome.
 He desired to rule over the whole church.
-He claimed that everyone must follow him because he was the successor of the Apostle Peter through the process of Apostolic Succession.
-So he began to look for occasions on which he might press forward and expand his power.
+He claimed that all Christians must follow him because he was the successor of the Apostle Peter through the process of Apostolic Succession.
+So, he began to look for occasions on which he might press forward and expand his power.

 Many in the church did not like the idea of his power grab, but many succumbed because although Leo was a very evil man, the Bishop of Constantinople was even worse.
 Some who lived close to Rome liked Leo because when enemies came to attack the city, he defended them.
 Thus, power in and around the city of Rome was consolidated more and more in the hands of Leo, the Bishop of Rome.
 However, not all Christians accepted Leo as their leader.
-Hilary, the Bishop of Gaul (in what is today France) refused the advice and leadership of Leo.xxix
+Hilary, the Bishop of Gaul (in what is today France) refused the advice and leadership of Leo.^{xxix}